CBEP-SoCB-Details/DEP_nutrients/Derived_Data/DEP_Nutrients_Preliminary.md

 #> 3 U<0.01
 ```

 That’s only three left censored values out of all turbidity values.
-The
+Tdhe
 frequency is so low that our handling of these values can not matter to
 our analysis.